 It still took the most recent disruptive Internet 30 years to go mainstream.

-A distributed, decentralised, borderless, neutral and censorship-resistant ledger is what makes the open blockchain technology unique and shine over other databases.
+A distributed, decentralized, borderless, neutral and censorship-resistant ledger is what makes the open blockchain technology unique and shine over other databases.
 To the point that over the next few decades it will permeate our organizations and institutions, and shape how we transact with one another.

 Yet, adoption will travel along two different timeframes and in order to understand the phenomenon better we need to think of the blockchain’s double role: